School Design for Learner-Centered Ecosystems Learning Series

 Bookmark and Watch the Recordings

-• Session 1: Building the Case for Redesign – with Dr. Bryanna Norton (Principal, Escondido Union School District, CA) and Eric Chagala (Assistant Superintendent, Vista Unified School District, CA)
+• Session 1: Building the Case for Redesign – with Dr. Bryanna Norton (Principal, Escondido Union School District, CA) and Dr. Eric Chagala (Assistant Superintendent, Vista Unified School District, CA)

 • Session 2: Mapping Your Ecosystem – with Benjie Walker (Principal, Vista Unified School District, CA) and Catina Hancock (Learner-Centered Collaborative)